-A. The higher education department shall submit an annual accountability report to the governor and to the legislature by December 31.
-Prior to publication, the department shall distribute a draft of the accountability report to all public post-secondary educational institutions and shall allow comment upon the draft report.
+A. The commission on higher education shall submit an annual accountability report to the governor and to the legislature by December 31.
+Prior to publication, the commission on higher education shall distribute a draft of the accountability report to all public, post-secondary institutions and shall allow comment upon the draft report.

-B. The department in consultation with the public post-secondary educational institution shall develop and adopt the content and a format for the report, including the following information:

-- (1) student progress and success; - (2) student access and diversity; - (3) affordability and cost of educational services; and - (4) public and community service by the institutions.

-C. The department shall make no funding recommendation, capital outlay recommendation, distribution or certification on behalf of any public post-secondary educational institution that has not submitted the information required pursuant to this section.
+- B. The commission on higher education in consultation with the public post-secondary educational institution shall develop and adopt the content and a format for the report, including the following information: - (1) student progress and success; - (2) student access and diversity; - (3) affordability and cost of educational services; and - (4) public and community service by the institutions. - C. The commission on higher education shall make no funding recommendation, capital outlay recommendation, distribution or certification on behalf of any public, post-secondary institution that has not submitted the information required pursuant to this section.

 History: 1978 Comp., § 21-1-26.6, enacted by Laws 1990 (1st S.S.), ch.
 4, § 2; 1999, ch.
-173, § 2; 2005, ch.
-289, § 19.
+173, § 2.